allealbaron/CardGame/readme.md

 	</li>
     <li>
         <b>IShuffler:</b>
         Interface for shuffling decks.
 A regular shuffler deck method is implemented in this solution, but maybe the company would like to use  other shuffling methods.
-The interface has only one method, that takes a IList o ICards and returns it in another order.
+The interface has only one method, that takes a IList of ICards and returns it in another order.
     </li>
     <li>
         <b>IDealer:</b>